Optical Design of the EXperiment for Cryogenic Large-Aperture Intensity Mapping (EXCLAIM)

 The optical design for the EXCLAIM instrument has been described.
 This design meets all requirements placed on it by the science goals and overall mission architecture.
 The catadioptric system employs a 90~cm parabolic primary mirror, 30~cm folding flat, and 10~cm parabolic secondary mirror, along with a 10~cm silicon lens inside the receiver optics tube, to provide $4.2^\prime$ FWHM resolution in the center of the EXCLAIM band at 480~GHz over a $22.5^\prime$ field of view.

 The EXCLAIM mission design requires tight control over spill onto warm surfaces at the top of the dewar where light enters the cryogenic telescope.
 Particular care has been taken in the design to ensure that spill onto warm elements remains below $-40$~dB.
-This is achieved with absorptive baffling in the receiver optics tube and around the intermediate focus between the primary and secondary mirrors.
-Initial results using analytic POPPY simulations in an on-axis analog system suggest that the current system meets this requirement with significant margin.
-Simulations of the off-axis system using CST Microwave to verify this are on-going.
+This is achieved by under-illuminating the primary mirror at the expense of achievable angular resolution and through the use of absorptive baffling in the receiver optics tube and around the intermediate focus between the primary and secondary mirrors.
+Both analytical POPPY simulations in an on-axis analog system including apodization from baffling and physical optics simulations of the full off-axis optical system in Zemax OpticStudio without baffle apodization suggest that the current system meets this requirement with significant margin.